Sohrob1/challenge-18/README.md

 # challenge-18
-a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+A social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.

+Video Link: